Ioannis-Laventzakis/Grades/README.md

 ## Overview

-The Java Grade Calculator is a program designed to calculate the average grade of a student based on scores in different subjects.
-The program has been expanded to include a `Student` class, allowing for the input of multiple students and their respective grades.
+The Java Grade Calculator is a program that calculates the average grade of students based on scores in different subjects.
+It has been updated to include multiple students.

 ## How to Use

 ### Step 1: Set Up Your Project

-1. Create a new Java project in your Integrated Development Environment (IDE) of choice.
+1. Create a new Java project in your favorite IDE or use a text editor like VSCode.
 2. Set up a new Java class named `GradeCalculator`.

-### Step 2: Create a Student Class
+### Step 2: Understanding the Program

-A new class `Student` has been introduced to represent individual students.
-It includes attributes such as student ID, name, and an array to store scores for each subject.
+- The program now includes a `Student` class to represent individual students.
+- Each student has a student ID, name, and an array to store scores for each subject.

-java
-public class Student {
-    // ... (code for the Student class as provided earlier) }
-Step 3: Use the GradeCalculator Class
+### Step 3: Using the Program

-The GradeCalculator class has been modified to utilize the Student class.
-It now collects data for 5 students and calculates the average and letter grade for each student.
+- The `GradeCalculator` class collects data for up to 5 students and calculates the average and letter grade for each student.

-java
-Copy code
-import java.util.Scanner;

-public class GradeCalculator {
-    // ... (code for the GradeCalculator class as provided earlier) }
-Step 4: Run the GradeCalculatorTest Class
+### Step 4: Testing

-A new test class, GradeCalculatorTest, has been introduced to test the functionality of the program.
-It creates an instance of GradeCalculator, inputs data for 5 students, and displays the average grade and letter grade for each student.
+- A new test class, `GradeCalculatorTest`, has been introduced to test the expanded functionality.

-java
-Copy code
-public class GradeCalculatorTest {
-    // ... (code for the GradeCalculatorTest class as provided earlier) }
-Feel free to run and test the GradeCalculatorTest class to verify the expanded functionality of the program.

-Additional Features
+## Additional Features
-The program now supports the following additional features:

-Student Class: The introduction of the Student class allows for the representation of individual students with their unique IDs, names, and scores.
-Multiple Students: The program can now handle input and calculation for up to 5 students, providing individual results for each student.
+- **Multiple Students**: The program can handle input and calculation for up to 5 students, providing individual results for each student.
-Improved Input Handling: Input for student IDs now accepts non-numeric values to accommodate diverse student identifiers.
+- **Improved Input Handling**: Input for student IDs now accepts non-numeric values for diverse student identifiers.

+## How to Expand

+Explore further possibilities to expand the program, such as:

+- Customizable Grade Scale
+- Weighted Grades
+- Class Average Calculation
+- GUI Implementation